-NOTE: Reconform has been updated a lot & improved massively since Vordio 4.5, so most of these notes are very out of date.
-It is a pretty complicated feature, so a manual is being written.
+NOTE: Reconform has been updated a lot & improved massively since Vordio 4.5, so the rest of these notes below are very out of date.
+It is a pretty complicated feature and some tutorials are being created.
 You can request the latest draft by writing to the support email.

 Vordio 4.5 introduces a completely new UI and reconform engine.
 Below is a screenshot of the new UI involving a scene that has been deleted between edit drafts.
 Some of the information after this image is now out of date.
 Instead, a tutorial video for the new approach in 4.5 is coming soon.

 The re-conform process is completely non destructive, to avoid wasting any work already done by the sound editor, such as automation changes, fades, effects etc.

 It creates a copy of the project and only changes the relative positions of audio items.
 It also adds any new media that wasn’t present in the previous edit.

 Vordio will colour code any changes in the re-conformed project, so the sound editor can quickly scan by eye to see what the picture editor actually changed/moved.
 This makes it easy to identify the items where some sound attention will be required again.

 Blue = Audio unmoved and unchanged (no change)